Active Substance: edoxaban tosylate

 The most common side effects with Lixiana (which may affect up to 1 in 10 people) are bleeding from skin and soft tissues, nose bleeds (epistaxis) and the vagina.
 Bleeding can occur at any site and can be severe or even fatal.
-Other common side effects are anaemia (low levels of red blood cells), rash and abnormal results in tests of liver function.
+Other common side effects are anaemia (low levels of red blood cells), rash, itching, headache, dizziness, belly pain and abnormal results in tests of liver function.
 For the full list of all side effects reported with Lixiana, see the package leaflet.

 Lixiana must not be used in patients who are actively bleeding, have liver diseases that affect blood clotting, have severe uncontrolled high blood pressure or who have a condition putting them at significant risk of major bleeding.
 It must also not be used in pregnant or breastfeeding women or in patients also being treated with another anticoagulant.
 For the full list of restrictions, see the package leaflet.

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Lixiana’s benefits are greater than its risks and recommended that it be approved for use in the EU.
 The medicine has been shown to be at least as effective as warfarin in reducing stroke rates in patients with atrial fibrillation and in preventing further episodes of DVT or pulmonary embolism.
 However, the trend for its benefits in preventing stroke in atrial fibrillation to be less clear in those patients with high creatinine clearance (good kidney function) was considered to require further study.